Startup investors: who, what and where to find them

 Alongside traditional networking, you can also make contact with potential investors through angel investor networks and organisations.

 The UK Business Angels Association has over 650 members and invests over £2 billion into UK startups each year.
-Check out Beahurst's handy list of the angel networks in the UK too.
+Check out Beahurst's handy list of angel networks in the UK too.

-A startup accelerator is an organisation that offers resources, mentorship, capital and access to a business network.
+An accelerator is an organisation that offers resources, mentorship, capital and access to a business network.

 When you join an accelerator, you’ll be part of the program for a fixed length of time alongside several other startups that were also accepted.
-The program aims to accelerate the growth of each startup, providing years worth of learning and capital in just a few months.

 There are nearly 200 such accelerators in the UK, including PwC Scale Programmes, Upscale and Entrepreneur First.

 Those who invest through SEIS can claim up to 50% of their investment back through tax reliefs, provided the company they invest in follows the rules of the scheme.
-Learn more about the tax benefits for investors and the rules they must follow.

-In addition, your startup shouldn’t have more than 25 full-time employees when the shares are issued, and gross assets should be under £200,000.
+In addition, your startup shouldn’t have more than 25 full-time employees when the shares are issued, and gross assets should be under £350,000.

-Note: some trades are excluded from SEIS; check qualifying trades here
+Note: some trades are excluded from SEIS.

 The first step is applying for advance assurance, which is essentially a pre-approval process conducted by HMRC.
-The only thing is HMRC's application process can be a little confusing, so we've produced a guide to help you through it.

 In terms of finding SEIS investors, there are venture capital firms in the UK with SEIS-specific funds.
 ARIE Capital, Committed Capital and Draper Espirit are some of the biggest SEIS investors in the UK.